 In Summary: Our Top Trout Rods

 Scott has ever made.
 It’s lighter, recovers more quickly, and dampens better than just about any other fly rod on the market.
 That makes the Scott Centric the ideal trout fly rod for rivers and streams.

 The Sage Foundation gets a spot on this list because it’s such a great value.
 Of all the entry-level rods on the market, the Sage Foundation delivers insane value without breaking the bank.
 Perfect for tackling everything from spring creeks to small streams, the Foundation is a stellar medium-action rod.

 Read on after our buyer’s guide section for detailed reviews of each of these rods and those that didn’t make our top three picks.

 Now that you know what rods we recommend to anglers for trout, it’s time to break down the process a bit.
-These are the features we look for in a good fly rod, and they’re the ones that informed the rankings in this list.
+These are the features we look for in a good fly rod, which inform the rankings in this list.

-First off, you need to be honest with yourself in regards to where you fish.
-Most fly fishing anglers spend time on moving water.
-That means you’re in need of accurate, quality rods that are capable of a wide range of presentations.
+First off, you need to be honest with yourself in regard to where you fish.
+Most fly-fishing anglers spend time moving water.
+That means you need accurate, quality rods capable of a wide range of presentations.

 If you fish mostly stillwater, though, then you’ll look for something completely different.
-A stiff, fast-action 4-piece rod that generates high line speed, is powerful, yet responsive, is the best tool for your trade.
+A stiff, fast-action 4-piece rod that generates high line speed is powerful yet responsive and is the best tool for your trade.

 Let’s break this down into even more detail.